robertvandervoort/iototeldemo/opentelemetry.md

 ## Example Debug Output

-When your device is running with debug enabled, you'll see output like this:
+When your device is running with debug enabled, you'll see output like this in the monitoring terminal window:

 ```
 [2025-04-01 02:24:18.000] [DEBUG] Time to send metrics to OpenTelemetry (interval: 30000 ms, last send: 30035 ms ago)...